dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2016-04-16-how-not-use-mocks.md

 # Test doubles

 Before talking about mocks I want to define what is a mock.
-In our everyday lives we often use the term mock for any object replacing a real production object in a test.
+In everyday live we often use the term mock for any object replacing a real production object in a test.
 That is not correct and may cause confusion.

 Let's look at different kinds of test doubles (those replacement objects) on a simple example.
 Imagine we have a phone book object that allows to store and retrieve phone numbers.